Seattle SuperSonics: 1998–2008: A decade of struggles

-In 2008, morale was low at the beginning of SuperSonics season as talks with the city of Seattle for a new arena had broken down.
-SuperSonics had received a franchise player with second-overall pick in the NBA draft with Durant.
-With the Ray Allen trade, however, SuperSonics had little talent with which to surround their rookie forward and lost their first eight games under coach P. J. Carlesimo to achieve a 3–14 record in the first month of the season.
+In 2007, morale was low at the beginning of the season as talks with the city of Seattle for a new arena had broken down.
+The SuperSonics had received a franchise player with second-overall pick in the NBA draft with Durant.
+With the Ray Allen trade, however, the team had little talent with which to surround their rookie forward and lost their first eight games under coach P. J. Carlesimo to achieve a 3–14 record in the first month of the season.
 Durant led all rookies in scoring at 20.3 ppg and won the Rookie of the Year award.
-SuperSonics, however, posted a franchise-worst record of 20–62.
+The SuperSonics, however, posted a franchise-worst record of 20–62.
 It was their final season in Seattle because Bennett got the right to move the team after settling all legal issues with the city.
-Seattle SuperSonics played their last home game on April 13, 2008, winning 99–95 against Dallas Mavericks.
+The Seattle SuperSonics played their last home game on April 13, 2008, winning 99–95 against the Dallas Mavericks.
 Throughout the game, the crowd chanted "Save our Sonics" and Durant waved his hands at the crowd.
 The last game they played was against Durant's future team, the Golden State Warriors at Oracle Arena three days later.
-KD scored 42 points.
+Durant scored 42 points.